quillforms/quillforms/README.md

 No, it can work with any React app.

 # Installation as a WordPress plugin
-This plugin is available on the [https://wordpress.org/plugins/quillforms](WordPress.org plugin repository), and can be installed either directly from there or from the admin dashboard within your website.
+This plugin is available on the [WordPress.org plugin repository](https://wordpress.org/plugins/quillforms), and can be installed either directly from there or from the admin dashboard within your website.

 # Documentation
 Docs will be coming soon